 Generally, gas scrubbing is used to remove air pollutants such as smells, vapors and toxic gases.
 Therefore, in most cases, the pollutants present in the gases are susceptible to being oxidized or absorbed in an acid or alkaline medium.
 Thus, species derived from nitrogen can be absorbed in an acid environment, while species derived from sulfur are sensitive to absorption in an alkaline or oxidizing medium.
 In some cases, the contaminants are very soluble in water, so no chemical reagent is needed.

-The column is partially filled with a support with a high specific surface area (e.g. Raschig rings, Pall rings and Berl saddles) and the liquid that will absorb or react with the contaminant.
-The carrier particles encourage the gas entering through the bottom of the column to be move upwardly between the interstitial spaces left by the carrier particles, enhancing the absorption efficiency of the liquid.
-These columns have a high contact efficiency.
+In this gas scrubber design the tower is partially filled with a support with a high specific surface area (e.g. Raschig rings, Pall rings and Berl saddles) and the liquid that will absorb or react with the contaminant.
+The carrier particles encourage the gas entering through the bottom of the tower to be move upwardly between the interstitial spaces left by the carrier particles, enhancing the absorption efficiency of the liquid.
+These towers have a high contact efficiency.

-In this type of tower, a liquid is injected in the form of an aerosol into the gaseous stream and used when high flow rates are to be treated, usually to remove some pollutant from the flue gases.
-Their use is preferred when a low-pressure loss is required and if there are particles in the gaseous stream to be treated.
+In this type of gas scrubbing tower, a liquid is injected in the form of an aerosol into the gaseous stream and used when high flow rates are to be treated, usually to remove some pollutant from the flue gases inside of the spray tower.
+As flue gas scrubber their use is preferred when a low-pressure loss is required and if there are particles in the gaseous stream to be treated.